 Making the coconut sauce:

-While the sticky rice is cooking, pour the coconut milk in a saucepan, add sugar and pandan leaves in.
+While the sticky rice is cooking, pour the coconut milk in a saucepan, add sugar, salt, and pandan leaves in.
 Let it gently simmer for about 5 minutes or until the sugar dissolves.
 Do not boil the coconut milk.
 Remove the pandan leaves and use your spoon to squeeze out last few drops of coconut milk from the leaves if any